Xencor (XNCR) Received its Third Buy in a Row

-After Mizuho Securities and BTIG gave Xencor (NASDAQ: XNCR) a Buy rating last month, the company received another Buy, this time from Berenberg Bank.
-Analyst Zhiqiang Shu maintained a Buy rating on Xencor today and set a price target of $55.00.
-The company’s shares closed last Wednesday at $40.76.
+After Mizuho Securities and BTIG gave Xencor (NASDAQ: XNCR) a Buy rating last month, the company received another Buy, this time from Raymond James.
+Analyst Dane Leone maintained a Buy rating on Xencor yesterday and set a price target of $58.00.
+The company’s shares closed last Thursday at $38.56.

-According to TipRanks.com, Shu is a 3-star analyst with an average return of 10.0% and a 35.1% success rate.
-Shu covers the Healthcare sector, focusing on stocks such as Black Diamond Therapeutics, Sensei Biotherapeutics, and Repare Therapeutics.
+According to TipRanks.com, Leone is a 5-star analyst with an average return of 13.7% and a 60.1% success rate.
+Leone covers the Healthcare sector, focusing on stocks such as Lineage Cell Therapeutics, Adverum Biotechnologies, and Tarsus Pharmaceuticals.

-The word on The Street in general, suggests a Moderate Buy analyst consensus rating for Xencor with a $53.50 average price target, which is a 29.8% upside from current levels.
+The word on The Street in general, suggests a Strong Buy analyst consensus rating for Xencor with a $52.75 average price target, implying a 33.4% upside from current levels.
 In a report released yesterday, Mizuho Securities also maintained a Buy rating on the stock with a $57.00 price target.

 See today’s analyst top recommended stocks >>